Dentistry is one of today’s most flexible—and important—careers.

-Yes, you’ll need to attend a school of dental medicine and earn a Doctor of Dental Medicine degree.
-Most students can earn their degrees in four years.
+Yes, you’ll need to attend a school of dental medicine.
+Most students can earn a dental degree in four years.

 As a pre-dental student you may choose any major, as long as you complete the prerequisite courses to apply to the professional programs.

 Most dental schools favor a selection of electives that will strengthen your science background, develop communication skills, and provide a solid background in the social sciences and humanities.
 Mandatory requirements vary from one school to another so students must check with the individual schools for specific details.

 - BIO 200, 201, 221 or 321, 107 and 108 or 430 and 442